auth0/docs/articles/libraries/lock-android/index.md

 ### Lock.Builder

-Call the static method `Lock.newBuilder(Auth0, LockCallback)`, passing the account details and the callback implementation, and start configuring the Options.
+To create a new `Lock` instance and configure it, you will just use the `Lock.Builder` class.
+Call the static method `Lock.newBuilder(Auth0, LockCallback)`, passing the account details and the callback implementation, and start configuring the Options as you desire.
 After you're done, build the Lock instance and use it to start the LockActivity.

 This is an example of what your Activity should look like: